 How we score mattresses and beds

-BedBoy is a comparison engine.
-Every product on the site carries a BedBoy Score: a composite built from keyword analysis of verified-purchase reviews, construction-type benchmarks, retailer policy data, and aggregated customer rating data.
-This page explains exactly how each input is measured, where the data comes from, and where the model has limits.
+BedBoy is a UK affiliate comparison engine, not a test lab.
+Every product on the site carries a BedBoy Score: a composite built from keyword analysis of customer reviews on the retailer’s own listing, construction-type benchmarks, retailer policy data, and aggregated star-rating data.
+A small subset of pages also carry a tier badge (Home tested or Store tested) where an editor has handled or slept on the product; most pages carry no badge and are scored from review and specification data alone, and the page states which method was used.
+This page explains how each input is measured, where the data comes from, and where the model has limits.

 What the BedBoy Score is